-The vehicle bill of sale in Washington is one of several documents you will need when registering your new vehicle in the state.
+The motor vehicle bill of sale in Washington is one of several documents you will need when registering your new vehicle in the state.
 The form ensures that the sale and purchase of motor vehicles are legal.
 A bill of sale generally includes a description of the vehicle, the transaction details, and the names of the buyer and seller.

 Washington state law mandates that buyers record a transfer of vehicle ownership with the state within 15 days of purchase, and failure to do so can result in fines.